-You may have heard the phrase ‘cash is king’, but it really is everything to a small business of any size.
+You may have heard the phrase ‘cash is king’ (we prefer ‘cashflow is king’), but it really is everything to a small business of any size.
 If you sell product for example, buying a lot of stock and then not being able to shift it, can kill a business quicker than it started, as you run out of cash to buy the next batch of product / materials or new line you want to sell.

 Staying on top of your finances is key to this.
 How much ‘real’ profit are you making?
 Who owes you money?
 What are your costs?

 It can be easy to see your sales figure and think you are doing well, but the profit in your pocket is all that really counts.